alan-turing-institute/AutisticaCitizenScience/project-management/agile-opensource-workflow.md

 The initial platform requirements are supported by extensive discussions between autistic people and their supporters, researchers, developers, and funders, as well as from online feedback and contributions from the online community.

-*Link here to processes for running and managing data from the focus groups*

 ### 2. Extracting tasks from focus group insights

 The insights from the focus groups are collected together and written into a comprehensive list of tasks and user stories by researchers and developers, which are the project’s backlog.

-The tasks and user stories are published as individual GitHub issues, and grouped under appropriate milestones on the project’s open repository.
+The tasks and user stories are published as individual GitHub issues, and grouped under appropriate milestones on the project's open repository.

 ### 3. Prioritisation